HealthCatalyst/healthcareai-py/docs/training.md

 Each trained model has metrics that can be easily viewed by using the `.metrics` property.
 Depending on the model type, this can be a large list, so if you just want to see the ROC or PR metrics you can use `.roc()` or `.pr()` methods to print out the ideal cutoff and full list of cutoffs.

+### Which Metric to Evaluate?

+#### Classification

+- A confusion matrix can be used to evaluate any classifcation task, regardless of how many classes (or labels) you have.
+- If you have only two labels (or categories) for your task, then using the `.pr()` and `.roc()` can give you additional insight.

+#### Regression

+- Options for regression tasks are much simpler.
+Healthcareai will give you both Mean Squared Error (MSE) and Mean Absolute Error.

 ### Example code

 ```python